Updated: Dec 3, 2022

-The level of specification determines the price.
-Better built models carry a premium over their lesser rivals.
-Do you need a premium build or will a less expensive workhorse do the job?
+Better built websites carry a premium over their lesser rivals.
+Do you need a premium business website build or will a less expensive workhorse do the job?

-It's the same with websites.
-Different website building platforms exist to tackle different end uses.
-Choosing the right platform is a matter of budget and practicality.
+Different website builder platforms exist to tackle different end uses.
+Choosing the right website builder platform is a matter of budget and practicality.

-Producing a website project scope document will give your chosen agency a fighting chance of creating something that closely resembles your requirements.
+Producing a website project scope document will give your web designers a fighting chance of creating something that closely resembles your requirements.
 But you can't build a website project scope if you don't know the right questions to ask.

-Finding a digital partner that can make those briefs come vibrantly to life impacts your project and the cost significantly.
-It's essential that you both work in close collaboration together to achieve the best result.
+Finding a digital marketing partner that can make those briefs come vibrantly to life impacts your project and the website cost significantly.
+It's essential that you both work in close collaboration with your web design team to achieve the best result.

 At it's simplest, a project scope could be merely a list of pages that an author needs producing.
 For example;